How do I get found in local search results?

 Because here’s the thing, SEO is optimizing your online presence on a search engine over time.

 SEO integration ensures that your website itself is fully optimized and ready to be indexed or crawled by search engines.
-Essentially, this tells a search engine (such as Google) that there is a new website (or content) published on the internet that needs to be crawled so that the content on the site can be properly filtered to relevant search queries.
+Essentially, this tells a search engine (such as Google) that there is a new website (or content) published on the internet that needs to be crawled so that the content on the site will begin to appear in relevant search queries.

 Now let’s discuss several ways in which you can do so: